Balalaika: Data-Centric, Prosody-Aware Annotation Pipeline for Russian Speech: Experimental Setup

-{To additional demonstrate the applicability of our approach in generative tasks, we conducted experiments in the speech denoising setup.
-For each dataset, we trained SEMamba from scratch using the Adam optimizer with a learning rate of $5\times 10^{-4}$, batch size 8 for $5\times 10^4$ steps.
-We trained the models independently on each dataset considered in this paper.
-Either a sample size of 200 hours was used for training, or the entire dataset if it contained fewer hours.
-The MUSAN\cite{musan2015} dataset was used for noise, SEMamba was trained with a batch size of 20 for $10^5$ steps and Adam optimizer with a learning rate of $5\times 10^{-4}$.
-A combination of noise from the MUSAN\cite{musan2015} dataset and Room Impulse Response (RIR)\cite{7953152} was used during training to degrade the audio quality.}

-{To evaluate the obtained models, we formed a test set from the following datasets: our all three parts, M\_AILABS, RUSLAN, Russian Librispeech.
-The choice of these datasets is based on their quality.
-From each dataset 500 records were taken.
-The test set was formed from the test subsets of these datasets in such a way that there was no data leakage between the training and test sets.}
+To isolate the effect of data quality, we train SEMamba~\cite{chao2024investigation} from scratch on each dataset under an identical data/training budget.
+All runs use the same recipe (Adam, lr=$5{\times}10^{-4}$, batch=8, 50k steps) and are evaluated at the final checkpoint (no early stopping).
+Training uses 25\,h randomly subsampled per dataset (disjoint from test) with MUSAN noise~\cite{musan2015} and RIR augmentation~\cite{7953152} applied uniformly.

-{In accordance with the methodology of the original paper\cite{chao2024investigation}, the following objective metrics were selected for evaluation: prediction of the signal distortion(CSIG)\cite{hu06_interspeech}, prediction of the background intrusiveness(CBAK)\cite{hu06_interspeech}, prediction of the overall speech quality\cite{hu06_interspeech}, perceptual evaluation of speech quality(PESQ)\cite{941023}, short-time objective intelligibility measure(STOI)\cite{5713237}.
-Along with this, we used virtual speech quality objective listener(VISQOL)\cite{9123150} to evaluate audio quality.
-To evaluate the signal distortion ratio, we used scale invariant speech distortion ratio(SI-SDR).}
+The test benchmark contains 3,000 samples: 500 clips each from M-AILABS, RUSLAN, RuLS, and from our dataset, drawn from their held-out test splits to ensure no leakage.
+In accordance with the methodology of the original paper~\cite{chao2024investigation}, the following objective metrics were selected for evaluation: prediction of the signal distortion(CSIG)~\cite{hu06_interspeech}, prediction of the background intrusiveness(CBAK)~\cite{hu06_interspeech}, prediction of the overall speech quality(COVL)~\cite{hu06_interspeech}, perceptual evaluation of speech quality(PESQ)~\cite{941023}, short-time objective intelligibility measure(STOI)~\cite{5713237}.
+Along with this, we used virtual speech quality objective listener(VISQOL)~\cite{9123150} to evaluate audio quality.
+To evaluate the signal distortion ratio, we used scale invariant signal\textbf{d} distortion ratio(SI-SDR).